Puerto Rican Fiestas Patronales: Celebrating Culture and Community

 • Pork Cracklings (Chicharrón Volao)

-These snacks not only fill your belly but also give you a taste of Puerto Rican culinary traditions.
+These snacks not only fill your belly but also you a taste of Puerto Rican culinary traditions.
 Whether you crave something sweet or savory, there’s something for everyone.
 Want to know more about the food?
 Visit our section on puerto rican cultural celebrations.

 Food ItemDescription